koevoet1221/omen-fan/README.md

 - Also has a service that actively adjusts the fan speed according to tempertatures (cause the default BIOS control sucks)
 - Supports enabling boost mode via sysfs
 - Made and tested on an Omen 16-c0140AX
+- Rust made and tested on Omen 16-n0xxx series and Omen 15-dc10xxxx

 # WARNING
 - Forcing this program to run on incompatible laptops may cause hardware damage.
 Use at your own risk.